antarctica/lantern/docs/data-model.md

 ### Record requirements

-In addition to [Record Validation](/docs/libraries.md#record-validation), the Data Catalogue requires all records:
+In addition to [Record Validation](/docs/libraries.md#record-validation), the Data Catalogue requires all records MUST:

 - use a UUID value for the `file_identifier`:
   - to ensure resources can be distinguished without relying on a value such as title that may change or not be unique